26 / 5 / 2015 11.41am

-The latest figures released by the Health and Social Care Information Centre (HSCIC) show that NHS staff sickness absence has risen by 0.11 per cent in the year from February 2014 (4.31 per cent) to February 2015 (4.42 per cent).
+The latest figures released by the Health and Social Care Information centre (HSCIC) show that NHS staff sickness absence has risen by 0.28 per cent in the year from January 2014 (4.44 per cent) to January 2015 (4.72 per cent).

-The data considers sickness absence rates and total days lost supplied by staff groups, Health Education England (HEE), regions and organisations.
+The data considers sickness absence rates and total days lost by staff groups, Health Education England (HEE) regions and organisations.
+The data is based on a 365 day working year.
 The data tells us that:

-- the lowest sickness rate of any group for February 2015 were medical and dental staff at 1.29 per cent and the highest were ambulance staff at 6.66 per cent
+- the lowest sickness rate of any group for January 2015 were nursing, midwifery and health visiting learners at 1.3% and the highest were ambulance staff at 7.39 per cent

-- North Central and East London has the lowest regional sickness absence at 3.58 per cent in February 2015 and the North East has the highest at 5.11 per cent.
+- North Central and East London has the lowest regional sickness absence at 3.77% in January 2015 and the North West has the highest at 5.51 per cent.

 Resources to help you manage sickness absence